Illustration: Daniel Zender

 Building a narrative

-Often we make music without thinking about why we’re making it.
-It’s okay to operate on intuition and make music for music’s sake, but it may still benefit you to ask yourself: what is the music about?
+We often make music without thinking about why we’re making it.
+It’s okay to operate on intuition and make music for music’s sake, but it may still benefit you to ask yourself: What is the music about?
 Moreover, what are you all about?
 Before even beginning a project and arriving at an artistic identity, it can be elucidating to define some themes and create a language around what you and your work are all about.
 The purpose of your music can now be to tell your story, or at the very least, you’ll have an angle that can be expressed in words.

 Another way to anchor your work in meaning is to align it with a cause, be it social or political in nature.
 If you choose to go this route, the purpose of your music can be to bring awareness to something greater than yourself.
 This additional dimension of thematic foundation to a creative project can work wonders for the urgency and vitality of a project.
 Your work can have meaning as a social commentary through lyrics, or even more subtle means such as track titles if you make instrumental music.

 It’s natural to want others to enjoy your music, and even more natural to want the money you need to support yourself while making it.
-Deriving your sense of self-value, however, from anywhere but within is a dangerous game than can be circumvented by the approaches above and heaps of mindfulness.
+However, deriving your sense of self value from anywhere but within is a dangerous game than can be circumvented by the approaches above and heaps of mindfulness.
 Besides, recognition and financial stability often have an interesting way of arriving as an indirect result of rooting oneself in a greater sense of purpose.
 A sense of purpose based on cultivating inner joy and meaning in one’s life is a magnetic field to which the world is drawn.
 Don’t let yourself be worn down by the moving targets of external gratification.
 It might take a leap of blind faith that it will work out, but next time you work on music I encourage you to do it for yourself.